 9. Gross and Net Income are Two Wildly Different Things

 I spent much of my early life comparing myself to others which led to constant feelings of inadequacy, yet what I didn’t realize was that I was judging myself based off of fake personas that others put on.

 People talk a big game and it’s usually not what you think.

 When people say how much they make, they often talk about the gross revenue side of things like “yeah we do 7 figures.”
-That’s cool and a lot of money, but what are you taking home and putting into your bank.
-That’s the true test, and the big question that people don’t ask.
+That’s cool and a lot of money, but what are you taking home and putting into your personal checking account.
+That’s the true number that matters, and the big question that people don’t ask.

 Most people won’t tell you their net because it’s significantly lower if not embarrassing.